Live News Articles Safety Guide Register Now ▶

 Trader profileBetter fitPrimary reason

-US-based, compliance-sensitiveCoinbaseSEC oversight, clear legal domicile
+US-based, compliance-sensitiveCoinbaseSEC oversight, clear US legal domicile

 High-volume spot or futures traderBinance0.10%/0.02% fees, deeper liquidity